 - Use CCs, followers, and @mentions to add internal and external users to your ticket conversations.
 See Using CCs, followers and @mentions and CCs and followers resources.

 - Use side conversations to get more people involved in a ticket.
 This enables agents to pull in other people, or even a specific group or department, for an issue or process and centralize communications within the ticket.
-See Using side conversations in tickets.
+See About side conversations.
 This feature requires the Collaboration features for Support.